California Book Awards

 • To be eligible for Contribution to Publishing, the publisher must be a California resident.

-• To be eligible for Juvenile, the writer AND illustrator (if applicable) must be California residents.
+• To be eligible for Juvenile, the author must be a California resident.
+Illustrators can live out-of-state.

 • To be eligible for First Work of Fiction, the work must be the author’s first fictional effort.
 Previously published short story collections will disqualify an author from the First Work of Fiction category; however, the author can still submit for the Fiction category.